 Just about every industry-related professional or social conglomeration I’m a part of uses Slack these days.
 I’m not a huge fan of its lack of notification management, but it does its job about as well as any of the other options.
-The recently added dark mode is a nice touch for when I need it.

 I touched on this briefly in the iPad section above, but I use Goodnotes 5 quite a lot.
 It has my planner, my work and personal notes, my to do lists, notes from church—just about anything I would care to write down is done so within a Goodnotes notebook.
 Its notebook/paper concept really resonates with me, and made it very straightforward to transition from my physical mediums to digital.
 I was even able to create a few custom templates that make my digital planner and notebooks look just like their plant-based ancestors.